websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 # Custom Facet

-7.3 FP1+ and the new GA for CE will fix DDM fields so we should document this, how to use DDM fields with the custom facet for Web Content
-7.2: By default it's legacy mode so DDM works, only if you switch to the newer nested field style (using the configuration) you will need to use the nested fields as well.
-7.2: enable Nested Fields Storage, now custom facet doesn't work FP8+ (unless the fix is backported)

 The Custom Facet is unique among the out-of-the-box search facets.
 Rather than group results by a single static field (like the modified date or the asset type), you use a Custom Facet to choose which field to group results by.
 You can create an entirely new facet with much more customization.

 ## Configuring the Custom Facet